openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

       launchExpression: 'launch' expression;

-A :index:`compile-time error` occurs unless the expression is a *function call expression* (see :ref:`Function Call Expression`).
+A :index:`compile-time error` occurs if the expression is not a *function call expression* (see :ref:`Function Call Expression`).

+|

 .. code-block:: typescript
    :linenos: